States at the Wheel: Angela Antonelli on What’s Hot, What’s Complicated, and What’s Coming for Auto-IRA Programs

 On the concern side, Angela is watching carefully for what she calls “interference”: federal or policy actions that undermine state programs or divert retirement savings toward short-term uses.
 The mention of tapping 401(k)s for housing down payments — which, she notes, “generally didn’t go over well upon consideration” — is the kind of tension she’s attuned to.
 The core question is whether policy is actually supporting long-term retirement savings, or inadvertently working against it by prioritizing short-term liquidity.

-That said, she’s clear-eyed about the opportunity: “Getting to that savings culture and the importance of savings and wealth building — what’s happened in a decade is just spectacular.”
-David John and Mark Iwry wrote the paper on Auto IRAs 20 years ago.
-The fact that state programs are now holding $2.85 billion in total assets and more than 1.17 million funded accounts — and driving conversation at the federal level — is, in her telling, remarkable.
+That said, she’s clear-eyed about the opportunity: “A lot of reforms can take decades to come to fruition.
+What state programs have helped to propel – in just the past decade – is spectacular.”
+David John and Mark Iwry wrote the paper on Auto IRAs 20 years ago, and the first state programs were enacted in 2015.
+The fact that state programs are now holding $2.9 billion in total assets and almost than 1.2 million funded accounts — and driving conversation at the federal level — is, in her view, remarkable.

 Hard to say it better than that.